-CHN supports federal Housing First policies that prioritize access to affordable homes with voluntary supportive services, which evidence shows is the most effective strategy to bring an end to homelessness.
+CHN supports federal Housing First policies that prioritize access to affordable homes with voluntary supportive services (including comprehensive health care services), which evidence shows is the most effective strategy to bring an end to homelessness.

 CHN supports the Low Income Housing Tax Credit and reforms to better serve households and communities with the greatest needs.